But today, people tend to get caught up in the small details: clean eating vs. IIFYM. Low-fat vs. no fat. Gluten-free or non-GMO. The list goes on.

 Ah, the fun stuff: now you get to read directions and do math things.

 If you want to try carb cycling, there are three different methods I like to use with my clients.
-All have their place, and while carb cycling can be effective for bulking phases, the examples below are set up for fat loss.
+They all have their place, and while carb cycling can be effective for bulking phases, the examples below are set up for fat loss.

 Bonus Tip: If you really want to make this effective, try doing a Roman-style insulin reset, in which you go several weeks with close to zero carbs.
 That will make your method of choice more effective and allow you to fully benefit from the carbs you do eat.